 - In May 2021, The Hague District Court held in a landmark case that Shell’s climate goals did not suffice to meet the company’s obligation to act against climate change.

-- In the German Danzer case, German authorities had to decide whether to bring criminal charges against a German-based manager of Danzer Group who was accused of having failed to prevent human rights abuses (including rape and murder) by hired security forces in the Democratic Republic of Congo.
-The public prosecutor eventually decided not to bring criminal charges based on procedural considerations unrelated to the question of whether the manager in question could in fact be held liable for negligence.
+- In the German Danzer case, German authorities had to decide whether to bring criminal charges against a German-based manager of Danzer Group accused of having failed to prevent human rights abuses (including rape and murder) by hired security forces in the Democratic Republic of Congo.
+The public prosecutor eventually decided not to bring criminal charges based on procedural considerations unrelated to the question of whether the manager in question could be held liable for negligence.

 - In France, public prosecutors have opened proceedings against four textile companies accused of having tolerated forced labour in their supply chains.